shwina/still-magic/_en/intro.md

 Openness and reproducibility are closely related, but are *not* the same thing:

--   If I share my data and analysis scripts, but haven't documented the manual steps in the analysis, my work is open but not reproducible.
+-   If you share my data and analysis scripts, but haven't documented the manual steps in the analysis, your work is open but not reproducible.
--   If I completely automate the analysis, but it's only available to people in my company or lab, it's reproducible but not open.
+-   If you completely automate the analysis, but it's only available to people in you company or lab, it's reproducible but not open.

 The third key idea is [sustainability](#g:sustainability).